Your UCAS personal statement is an essay about yourself.

 'I volunteered in my local care home, organised work experience in the ICU of a large hospital, completed my gold Duke of Edinburgh…' Don’t list your achievements.
-Schools are looking for quality over quantity, so focus on one of these experiences and explore it in more detail - what did you learn about yourself, what skills did you develop, how has your perception changed as a result of this.
+Schools are looking for quality over quantity, so focus on one of these experiences and explore it in more detail.
+For example, what did you learn about yourself?
+What skills did you develop?
+How has your perception changed as a result of this?

-Withholding some of your experiences and placements entirely from your statement (if you have more than enough already) means you’ll have more space to focus on the few you choose to include and will give you ammunition in your interview that your assessors might not be expecting.
+Withholding some of your experiences and placements entirely from your statement (if you have more than enough already) means you’ll have more space to focus on the few you choose to include.
+This will also give you ammunition in your interview that your assessors might not be expecting.